What is a hipster?

 Hipsters wear skinny jeans and cargo pants, t-shirts and tank tops, trucker hats and no-hats.
 They drink wine, beer, gin & tonics, old fashioneds and Arnold Palmers.
 Many hipsters refuse to be recognized by that label or any label.
 And yet they’ll wear branded clothes.
 And yet many won’t.
 Are you starting to realize a trend here?
 Hipsters do one thing, and other hipsters do another.

-Stereotypically (and really, what is any personified definition but a stereotype?), hipsters look like this:
+Stereotypically (and really, what is any personified definition but a stereotype?), hipsters might look pretty basic.

 photo via illgetyoumypretty.net